PWarwickDev/Chip8/README.md

 **Chip8 Emulator Written in C**
 By: Paul Warwick

-INTRO:

-This project is meant to get my feet wet in the realm of emulator programming.
-Before tackling my already began project of the GameBoy fully, I'm following the recommendation of many emulator devs who say this is a good starting point for this field.

-3/23/2025 Update: Mostly complete with some minor flag errors to be worked out in the future if I want to.
+Mostly complete with some minor flag errors to be worked out in the future if I want to.
 Overall this project was quite interesting, and made me get back into low-level binary manipulation in a challenging way.

 **MEMORY**